 Elisabeth Lindinger is a prehistorian with a special interest in the European Bronze Age.
 For the past few years she has been involved in several projects at the interface between archaeology and information technology.
-After sojourns into the fields of quantitative methods and 3D digitisation in archaeology, Elisabeth's research now focuses on the use of digital media in archaeology and its effects on scientific and public discourses.
 She is currently based at the Research Center for Culture and Informatics of the University of Applied Sciences (HTW) Berlin.
 For the Musawwarat Graffiti Project, Elisabeth designed the project database that serves for structuring the copious amounts of documentation and data generated in the course of the project.

-Jens Weschenfelder is studying Archaeology and Cultural History of North East Africa at Humboldt University Berlin, focusing on the archaeology of Sudan.
+Jens Weschenfelder studied Archaeology and Cultural History of North East Africa at Humboldt University Berlin, focusing on the archaeology of Sudan.
 He has participated in numerous field projects in Egypt and Sudan, often as a pottery specialist.
 Due to his talents as a draftsperson, Jens became part of the Musawwarat Graffiti Project in 2008.
-After three field seasons documenting graffiti on site at Musawwarat, Jens has spent the better part of 2011 and 2012 entering data into the project database and introducing new project members to its intricacies.
+After three field seasons documenting graffiti on site at Musawwarat, Jens spent the better part of 2011 and 2012 entering data into the project database and introducing new project members to its intricacies.
 Jens prepared most of the vector-based drawings of the graffiti for the project database and he has been also been working on the web-presentation of the ‘Graffiti in Place Database’.
 Jens is now co-running the excavation of a Kerma period cemetery on the Island of Mograt in northern Sudan, preparing work on his PhD-thesis as well as continuing to be an irreplaceable part of the Musawwarat Graffiti Project and Archive.

-Stefan Schreiber is studying Pre- and Protohistoric Archaeology, Medieval History and Medieval German Literature and Language at Humboldt University Berlin.
+Stefan Schreiber studied Pre- and Protohistoric Archaeology, Medieval History and Medieval German Literature and Language at Humboldt University Berlin.
 In 2010 he wrote his M.A. thesis on the subject of "‚Cultural appropriation’ as a strategy of the handling of things.
 Archaeological reflections on a cultural anthropological model".
 His interests are archaeological and anthropological theories, material culture studies, gender theory, culture contact situations and agency theory.
 Epistemologically, he argues from a constructivist point of view.
 Stefan's contributions to the Musawwarat Graffiti Archive include asking many difficult questions.
 He is now doing the same as a PhD student at the Excellence Cluster TOPOI, where he researches the topic: "Travelling Things: 'Roman Finds' in the Germania Magna in Consumptionscapes, Communities of Practice and Identity Spaces".

 Hembo Pagi was educated at the University of Helsinki and the University of Southampton, from where he holds an MSc in Archaeological Computing.
 He has been working for more than a decade providing technical solutions for different commercial IT and archaeological projects.
 Recently he has been focusing on imaging techniques and working at the University of Southampton as a research assistant and technician.
 Hembo is member of the Archaeological Computing Research Group, which is specialized on technological approaches in archaeological research.
 His current projects include the prospection of data management at the Archaeology Department of the University of Southampton, and a collaborative project with the University of Oxford on imaging techniques for ancient documents and rock art recording.
 In addition to imaging Hembo has been working on web applications for the presentation of archaeological data.
 Lately he received a grant for developing a website for archaeological sites in Estonia, his homeland.
 Hembo headed Reflectance Transformation Imaging (RTI) as well as photogrammetry work for the Musawwarat Graffiti Project during the 2011 field season.

 Hassan Ibidallah has been based at Musawwarat since 1995.
 Already his father had been involved in work at Musawwarat during the Humboldt University excavations of the 1960s.
 Over the past years Hassan has been organising the local workmen during restoration and excavation projects at the site as well as keeping an eye on the dig house.
 Hassan is part of the Musawwarat logistics team.
 During the 2011 and 2012 field seasons he also worked with the graffiti field team, where he was primarily involved in RTI-capture for the Musawwarat Graffiti Project.

-Julia Preisigke is studying Archaeology and Cultural History of North East Africa at Humboldt University Berlin.
-She completed her Bachelor of Arts in 2010 and is currently following a Masters course.
+Julia Preisigke studied Archaeology and Cultural History of North East Africa at Humboldt University Berlin.
+She completed her Bachelor of Arts in 2010 and her Master of Arts in 2013.
 In 2010 she became a student assistant at the Department of Egyptology and Northeast African Archaeology.
 Since 2008 she has been involved in an ongoing excavation (4 campaigns) of the German Archaeological Institute Cairo at Abydos/Umm el-Qaab in Egypt.
 Her work in the project “cult of Osiris” mainly includes documenting, drawing and photographing pottery dating from the Middle Kingdom to the Late Period.
 Julia joined the Musawwarat Graffiti Project for the 2011 field season, documenting graffiti on site as well as working on the project database and preparing drawings.
 She is now preparing to start research for a PhD.

 Franziska is a student of Greek and Roman Archaeology at Humboldt University Berlin.
 During her BA studies she has also become interested in the archaeology of the Middle Nile valley, pursuing courses on its history and archaeology.
 Franziska has been working as a student assistant at the Department of Egyptology and Northeast African Archaeology, and she is acting as a student representative to the Board of the Faculty.
 Franziska became a member of the Musawwarat Graffti Project in late 2011, when she started supporting data entry into the project database.
 She was part of the 2012 field team to Musawwarat, where she documented graffiti and entered data into the project database and returned in 2014 as a student assistant to the project.